 “The mental effort related to focusing on the core learning material, making sense of it and transferring it to long term memory”

 These learning design principles focus on ensuring your course itself is not distracting for learners and ensuring that learners have the mental capacity to digest, interpret and understand the information you’re trying to convey.

 The pre-training principle ensures that learners know the name and characteristics of key concepts ahead of training.
 For example, defining key terms at the start of a course could aid learner comprehension, and prevents them becoming distracted by trying to define key terms themselves.

 The multimedia principle is simple: using text and graphics is beneficial for learners, rather than using text or graphics on their own.

 Segmenting (also known as chunking) is spoken about a lot in the eLearning industry, especially with declining attention spans.
 The segmenting principle relates to breaking up the content into smaller, easier to read sections.
-For example, it is clear to see in the images below that the segmented slide is much easier to digest.

 Clark and Mayer state that using speech, rather than on-screen text, can result in significant learning gains.
 For example, if you have a complex diagram, describing it through voice over, rather than on-screen text would benefit the learner.
 This ensures the learner has time to focus on the diagram, rather than switching their attention between text and the image.

 The personalisation principle states that the style of language used has an impact on learning outcomes.
 Using a conversational tone, for example talking directly to the learner as ‘you’, and referring to yourself as ‘we’, creates a relaxed, conversational feel throughout your learning.